 Another physical factor which can affect how you ride is the flex of your snowboard.
 Most manufacturers grade their snowboards on either a 1 -10 or a 1-5 scale.
 We have collected this information and graded a scale of soft-medium-stiff.
 A softer (1-4) board is suitable for beginners as it is easier to turn and is more forgiving for learning.
 Jib snowboarders use a softer flex for effortless landings.
 A medium flex (4-7) snowboard is better suited to intermediated, all-mountain and freestyle riders.
 The balanced flex will suit riding in all-conditions as well giving a little more support.
 Stiff flex (7-10) snowboards work best for freeride and splitboards, as you need the maximum of control and power.

-Snowboards often have a long list of features and tech.
-Some of this information is really important to how your board works, some less so!
-Here we break down the essential tech and features for you to look out for.
+Snowboard product texts often have a long list of specifications.
+Some of this information is really important to how your board works, some less so.
+Here we break down the essential technolgies and features for you to look out for.

 Does it all fit together?
 Another really common question for us.
 And the answer is ….. probably!
 There are now two systems of mounting snowboards: the channel and traditional inserts packs.
 The most bindings come with two disks or disks which work with both systems.
 If you have any doubts, please contact our customer service.